#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 While jealousy arises from fear, envy stems from comparison.
 We experience it when we observe someone else’s life, and we feel as if we don’t have something that we should.
 “Why didn’t I get the job that they did?”, “Why can’t I have a perfect family like theirs?” or “Why do they have to be happier than me all the time?”

 Envy makes us believe that someone else’s potential success will rob us of our happiness.
-Rather than appreciate our situations, we tend to shift our attention to the numerous things we don’t have, which ultimately leads to misery.
+Rather than appreciating our own situations, we tend to shift our attention to the numerous things we don’t have, which ultimately leads to misery.
+This is where the difference between envy and jealousy comes in—envy focuses on a desire to have something someone else has, while jealousy is about the fear of losing what we already possess.

-The Bible warns against envy time and time again.
+The Bible verses about envy warn us about the destructive effects of envy.
 James 3:16 states, “For where you have envy and selfish ambition, there you find disorder and every evil practice.”
-Envy ends up creating resentment, bitterness, and sometimes even the worst consequences.
+Envy leads to resentment, bitterness, and, at times, the worst consequences.

-In Genesis 4:3- 8, Cain is jealous of Abel, his brother, since God accepted Abel’s offering but rejected him.
-Instead of thinking about what he did that could have caused such consequences, Cain allowed jealousy to morph into anger, ultimately leading him to murder Abel.
+In Genesis 4:3-8, Cain is jealous of Abel, his brother, because God accepted Abel’s offering but rejected his.
+Instead of examining his own actions, Cain allowed his jealousy to transform into anger, which ultimately led to him murdering Abel.
+This story highlights the dangers of envy and jealousy when left unchecked.

-That is the problem with envy; if we allow ourselves to be consumed, we risk missing out on God’s blessings in our lives because we are too preoccupied with other people’s attributes.
+That’s the problem with envy; if we allow ourselves to be consumed by it, we risk missing out on God’s blessings in our lives because we are too preoccupied with other people’s attributes.

 God’s Approach To Envy and Jealousy

 Is there a solution for jealousy and envy?
-It is simple!
-The Bible tells us to trust in God and practice gratitude and contentment.
+The Bible provides clear guidance: trust in God and practice gratitude and contentment.

 Philippians 4:11-12 says, “I have learned to be content whatever the circumstances.”
-This means we do not have to keep chasing after everything we want but be grateful for what God has already given us.
+This teaches us that we do not need to chase after everything we want but instead be grateful for what God has already given us.

-When we are thankful for the things we have, envy loses its power over us.
+When we are thankful for what we have, envy loses its power over us.
 1 Thessalonians 5:18 reminds us, “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
-When we are grateful for the little things in life, we shift our focus from things we would like to have to the positive aspects of life.
+Practicing gratitude shifts our focus from what we don’t have to the positive aspects of life.

 We can also become envious and jealous when we doubt God’s plan for us.
 But Jeremiah 29:11 assures us, “For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.”
-While learning to trust him, we begin to focus less on what others have and more on what he has in store for us.
+When we trust Him, we begin to focus less on what others have and more on what He has in store for us.

 How These Emotions Affect Relationships and Spiritual Growth

-Jealousy and envy are two emotions that can sneak in unnoticed and, if ignored, can prove to be highly damaging to one’s friendships, family relations, and even spiritual relations.
-They can begin as something small, and if left untreated, these emotions can fester into something deeper and have the potential of ruining one’s mental state.
+Jealousy and envy are two emotions that can sneak in unnoticed and, if ignored, can prove to be highly damaging to one’s friendships, family relations, and even spiritual relationships.
+They can begin as something small, and if left untreated, these emotions can fester into something deeper, potentially ruining one’s mental state.

-Most of us do not talk about jealousy or envy because we do not want to bring our insecurities to light.
-However, the Bible seems to suggest that all of these potent emotions are harbingers of destruction.
+Most of us do not talk about jealousy in a relationship or envy in friendships because we don’t want to bring our insecurities to light.
+However, the Bible on jealousy and envy suggests that these potent emotions are harbingers of destruction.
 They can distort one’s frame of mind from depression and resentment to anger and self-isolation.
-Furthermore, instead of believing in God’s great plan, they create self-doubt.
+Furthermore, instead of believing in God’s great plan, they create self-doubt and spiritual distress.

 How Jealousy and Envy Ruin Relationships

-In Genesis 37, we see how jealousy destroyed a family.
+In Genesis 37, we see how jealousy in relationships—even between siblings—destroyed a family.
 Joseph’s brothers became so envious of him that they sold him into slavery.
-Their jealousness drove them into a state of blindness, forgetting that Joseph was their sibling whom they were supposed to love.
+Their jealousy drove them into a state of blindness, forgetting that Joseph was their sibling whom they were supposed to love.

-Jealousy can make people do things they never thought people would do – speak hurtful words, take one’s trust for granted, or even keep malice.
-It does blind a person, but more significantly, it makes them concentrate more on what they do not possess than on what they are grateful to have.
-Over time, it breaks relationships instead of strengthening them.
+Jealousy in friendship can also be detrimental, leading to misunderstandings and isolation.
+Jealousy makes people do things they never thought possible—speak hurtful words, take one’s trust for granted, or even keep malice.
+It blinds a person and, more significantly, makes them focus more on what they do not possess than on what they are grateful to have.
+Over time, jealousy in a relationship can break the connection instead of strengthening it.

 The Impact of Jealousy and Envy on Our Relationship with God

 Jealousy and envy can ruin our relationships with people, but they also damage our connection to God.
 Why is this so?
-Jealousy and envy lead us to doubt God’s greatness.
+Jealousy in the Bible and envy in the Bible both lead us to doubt God’s greatness.

 When we feel jealous or envious, we start wondering: